Roffey F.C.: History

 Roffey was formed in 1901 and had been playing in the Mid-Sussex Football Leagues, in recent times they had three consecutive league wins between 2008 and 2010 by going from Division Three to Division One.
 In 2011 the club applied and were accepted to play in the Sussex County Football League for the 2011–12 season.

 in the 2018–19 season the club came third in the table and secured promotion into Division One of the Southern Combination Football League, for the first time in their history they entered senior level football from the intermediate level.
 Roffey became Division One league champions in the 2021–22 season securing promotion into the Southern Combination League Premier Division for the first time.
+Following relegation in their first season at the level, the club were immediately promoted back to the Premier Division as champions in the 2023–24 season.

 Stadium

 Roffey play their home games at Bartholomew Way, Roffey, Horsham, West Sussex.
+The ground is affectionately labelled the ‘Theatre of Trees’.